mjgriffin1113/vanity-num-generator/README.md

 Now you can log in to your Amazon Connect portal\
 Go to Contact Flows (under Routing on left menu)\
 Click Create New Contact Flow -> Import flow (top right)\
-Select either Vanity Number Generator No Lex or Vanity Number Generator With Lex txt file\
+Select either Vanity Number Generator No Lex or Vanity Number Generator With Lex .txt file\
 (If you did not add Lex in the above step you won't be able to use it here)\
 Update the Lambda function blocks to reference the newly created/added Lambda functions\
 In order of the call flow, the Lambda functions are getCustomerDataLambda -> vanityNumberGeneratorLambda -> insertGeneratedNumbersLambda\